Meoto Iwa

 Google Maps

 The rocks are a 15-minute walk from JR Futaminoura Station.
-Trains from Iseshi Station take less than 10 minutes and cost 210 yen.
-You can also take the CAN bus to get there.
+Trains from Iseshi Station take less than 10 minutes and cost ¥210.
+You can also reach the site by taking the CAN Bus.

 Resources